fmedinac/TiraTime/README.md

 #TiraTime

-This simples AngularJS App was made for our weekly soccer game at Huge Rio.
+This simple AngularJS App was made for our weekly soccer game at Huge Rio.

 In this simple MVP you can add players and shuffle them into n teams.